 Course // Aid Station

 The Swauk Forest Discovery Trail is a 2.45 mile loop near the top of Blewett Pass.
 It’s all single-track that winds through a variety of woods, vegetation, and has mountain views.

 Aid Station – BRING ON THE PUMPKIN PIE

 I am not joking about the fall themed aid station.
-There will be hearty soups, hot apple cider, my favorite Halloween candy, Oktoberfest beer, apples with caramel dip, roasted pumpkin seeds, etc. For those who love baking, there will be a pumpkin pie contest since no homemade food is permitted.
+There will be hearty soups, hot apple cider, my favorite Halloween candy, Oktoberfest beer, roasted pumpkin seeds, etc. UPDATE – we will not have a pumpkin pie contest since no homemade food is permitted.
 However, we will have pumpkin pie at the aid station!
 Vaccinated volunteers will be serving runners.

 Swauk Forest Discovery Loop – directions & lodging

 From the WTA website: Heading west on Hwy 2, turn south onto Hwy 97 and proceed approximately 21 miles.
 Turn left at the Pipe Creek Sno-park parking.
 Follow NF-9716 uphill approximately a half-mile to Swauk Forest Discovery Trail parking area.
 Trail head is to the right of toilet facilities and information signs.Heading East from Ellensburg or Cle Elum on Hwy 97, follow Hwy 97 approximately 14 miles and turn right at the Pipe Creek Sno-park parking.
 Follow NF-9716 uphill approximately .5 miles to Swauk Forest Discovery Trail parking area.
 Trailhead is to the right of toilet facilities and information signs.
 Parking Pass/Entry Fee: Northwest Forest Pass